Part 2

 Eku simply couldn’t believe there could be so much grass.

-Now, Eku felt as though they were marching across an ocean of grass, the land flawlessly flat, infinite leaf blades shifting pale to dark, depending on the direction of Ulayo’s breath.
+The land was flawlessly flat, infinite leaf blades shifting light to dark, depending on the direction of Ulayo’s breath.

-Sometimes, the grass became thick and coarse, no more than chewed away patches up to their ankles; at other times, the stalks were long and dried and yellow and taller than Eku, rustling hollow as the people pushed through.
+Sometimes, the grass was thick and coarse, no more than chewed away patches ankle high; at other times, the stalks were long and dried, taller than an adult, rustling hollow as they pushed through.

-Direction according to the landscape was impossible, but Ulanga, huge and orange and unabating, always followed a set path, which guided their own.
+Direction according to the landscape was impossible, but Ulanga followed a set path, which guided their own.

-The entire tribe walked together now, no forward party of hunters necessary to clear the way, a continuous column of humans pushing steadily forward.
+The entire tribe walked together now, no forward party of hunters necessary to secure the way, a continuous column of humans pushing steadily forward.

 With plenty of adult feet ahead of them, the path Eku and Yathi followed was well trampled.

-“I would never want to be a wildebeest,” Yathi said with disgust.
+“I would never want to be an antelope,” Yathi said with disgust.
 “Eat this all day?
 My whole life!”

 “Elephants and zebras eat grass,” Eku said.